jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 ## Deploying The React App

-Now that AWS is configured all we have to do is configure a new startup script for our React app and push it to our S3 bucket.
+Now that AWS is configured all we have to do is configure a new startup script in the **package.json** of the React app and push it all up to our S3 bucket.

 In **package.json** add the following **deploy** script.
 Make sure to change the s3 bucket name to that which you created earlier.